So is beer more fattening than wine, or does it not even make a difference?

 Numerous studies have also found drinking wine to be effective in lowering inflammation (9,10).
 Chronic inflammation in the body has been linked to numerous diseases including obesity, heart disease, and diabetes (11,12,13).
 The resveratrol in wine is largely responsible for this powerful anti-inflammatory effect.

-Drinking wine has also be correlated with lowering the incidence of heart disease and improving cardiovascular health.
+Drinking wine has also been correlated with lowering the incidence of heart disease and improving cardiovascular health.
 The polyphenols and antioxidants in wine are largely responsible for helping to improve heart health.
 Some studies suggest drinking wine can help to lower blood pressure but other studies are finding it won’t (14,15).

 Most people don’t know beer has an equal amount of antioxidants as wine but beers aren’t as powerful.
 Wine gets its antioxidants from resveratrol while beer gets its antioxidants from flavonoids produced by hops.